ActualLearner/iScraper/README.md

 ## Current Limits

 - Near-Live is polling-based, not instant.
-The worker is scheduled through GitHub Actions, so runs may be delayed.
+The worker runs as a Heroku worker dyno on a short loop (`WORKER_LOOP_INTERVAL_SECONDS`), so runs may be delayed.
 - Public channels and public supergroups are supported.
 Private sources are not.
 - Past Search is queued.
 It is processed by worker runs, not immediately by the webhook.
 - Large Past Searches may take multiple worker runs while posts are indexed.
 There are no embedding rate limits, but a run can be interrupted (or the dyno restarted) and the still-unindexed posts resume on the next pass.